JudiniLabs/code-gpt-docs/docs/tutorial-features/code_interpreter.md

 ---
-sidebar_position: 8
+sidebar_position: 9
 ---

 # Code Interpreter

 ## Description

-The ***Code Interpreter with Python*** allows you to execute Python code within the code blocks provided by agents in the CodeGPT chat.
+The ***Code Interpreter with Python*** allows you to execute Python code within the code blocks provided by agents in the CodeGPT  chat

 ## How to Use:
 - Select an Agent that has the "Code Interpreter" option